CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

     -n NAME, --vcfname NAME
                           File name of the VCF files which must exist in each of the sample directories (default: var.flt.vcf)
+    --maxsnps INT         Exclude samples having more than this maximum allowed number of SNPs.
+Set to -1 to disable this function.
+                          (default: -1)
     -o FILE, --output FILE
                           Output file.
 Relative or absolute path to the SNP list file (default: snplist.txt)